jaishree-verma/image-classifier/README.md

-# 🖼️ Image Classifier (PyTorch)
+# Image Classifier - AIML Stack

 A simple image classification project using **Python** and **PyTorch**.
-This repo demonstrates how to upload an image, preprocess it, and classify it using a pre-trained ResNet model trained on ImageNet.
+This repo demonstrates how to upload an image, preprocess it, and classify it using a pre-trained ResNet model trained on ImageNet. or simply say " upload an image and classify what's in it " .

 ---

-## 🚀 Features
+## Features
 - Upload or provide an image path
 - Preprocess with torchvision transforms
 - Classify using ResNet-50
 - Output top prediction with confidence score

 ---

-## 📦 Installation
+## Installation
 Clone the repo and install dependencies:
 ```bash
 git clone https://github.com/jaishree-verma/image-classifier.git